top of page

 For many, the COVID-19 pandemic seems to be coming to an end.
 Some are fully returning to the office, others have discovered that they could do it remotely, but most companies have developed a hybrid approach—a split of days between the office and working at home.

 But, as it usually happens, with change, some challenges arise.
-Many asks themselves:
+Many ask themselves:

 • How do we coordinate the incoming employees and make sure that there is enough seating for all?